 We recently wrote a bit about Mutaflor as a very powerful and underrated bacteria that can be used for treating SIBO.
 While Mutaflor does have a ton of online positive reviews from those suffering from SIBO, there isn’t a ton of research on this probiotic/bacteria by itself yet (largely due to its limited availability).

 The benefit of Mutaflor vs. other probiotics on paper is that Mutaflor actually competes in the gut.
-It kills off a lot of “bad” bacteria — which is the causes of some of its hyper-motility like qualities.
+It kills off a lot of “bad” bacteria — which is the cause of some of its hyper-motility-like qualities.

 This is preferred by some patients; as probiotics, in some cases, have been known to make SIBO symptoms worse.
 This is likely due to an overabundance of bacteria or an artificially created imbalance of gut microbiota.

 Some patients have had really good results by using single-strain probiotic supplements for SIBO.

 Disclosure: We may earn money or products from the companies mentioned in this post via affiliate links to products or services associated with content in this article.